-As described in Management's Report on Internal Control Over Financial Reporting, management has excluded Clearbit from its assessment of internal control over financial reporting as of December 31, 2023 because it was acquired by the Company in a purchase business combination during 2023.
-We have also excluded Clearbit from our audit of internal control over financial reporting.
-Clearbit is a wholly-owned subsidiary whose total assets and total revenues excluded from management's assessment and our audit of internal control over financial reporting represent less than 1% of the related consolidated financial statement amounts as of and for the year ended December 31, 2023.
+As described in Management's Report on Internal Control Over Financial Reporting, management has excluded Cacheflow from its assessment of internal control over financial reporting as of December 31, 2024 because it was acquired by the Company in a purchase business combination during 2024.
+We have also excluded Cacheflow from our audit of internal control over financial reporting.
+Cacheflow is a wholly owned subsidiary whose total assets and total revenues excluded from management's assessment and our audit of internal control over financial reporting represent less than 1% of each of the related consolidated financial statement amounts as of and for the year ended December 31, 2024.